erfindergarden/erfinder-stamp/README.md

 # erfinder-stamp

-This a stamp designed in tinkercad and made with the help of 3D printer and the [erfindergarden](http://erfindergarden.de) open lab day on 17.3.2018.
+This a stamp designed in tinkercad and made with the help of a 3D printer and laser cutter at the [erfindergarden](http://erfindergarden.de) open lab day on 17.3.2018.

 Short link: [https://git.io/stempel](https://git.io/stempel)